bitnami/charts/bitnami/airflow/README.md

 airflow.cloneDagFilesFromGit.repository=https://github.com/USERNAME/REPOSITORY
 airflow.cloneDagFilesFromGit.branch=master
 airflow.cloneDagFilesFromGit.interval=60
+airflow.cloneDagFilesFromGit.sshEnabled=true
 airflow.cloneDagFilesFromGit.sshKeySecretName=KUBERNETES_SECRET
 ```
-Note: If it's a private git repo, you need to supply it with ssh keys via a kubernetes secret.
-To do so you must generate ssh keys, and then create a secret in kubernetes with the generated keys.
+Note: If it's a private git repo, you need to supply it with ssh keys.
+It can either be a plain text ssh key, by specifying `airflow.cloneDagFilesFromGit.sshKey` or via a kubernetes secret by specifying `airflow.cloneDagFilesFromGit.sshKeySecretName`.
+If both are specified the already created secret will be used.

 ## Custom Workers